ahotko/MathExtended.Matrix/README.md

 ## Legal information and credits

-ImageProcessing is project by Ales Hotko and was first released in April 2018.
+*MathExtended.Matrix* is project by Ales Hotko and was first released in April 2018.
 It's licensed under the MIT license.

 ## Usage